- It didn’t just win bragging rights for thowing the on switch first

 An Ericsson mobility report, however, can generally be relied upon to act as an antidote to this bearish narrative and even strike a celebratory note, spraying out numbers and projections which show the new G doing better and spreading faster than the one that came before - just what the industry wants to hear.

 And Ericsson has delivered again.
-It says it’s revised its projections upwards due to faster
+It says it’s revised its projections upwards due to faster than expected 5G uptake and enthusiasm.

 Of course 4G is only now starting to reach its peak.
 Total subscriptions are around 7.9 billion, with mobile broadband subscriptions standing at 76 per cent of that total and LTE comprising 47 per cent.
 There are around 5.7 billion total subscribers globally compared to 7.9 billion subscriptions, which puts global mobile subscription penetration at 104 per cent.